Thursday, July 7, 2016

 Translation: Blood lactate level is a better indicator of how well oxygen is getting to your tissues than that clip on your finger.
 Why?

 When your tissues aren’t getting enough oxygen they send out a chemical signal – lactate.
 If you go for a jog it is lactate that tells your lungs to breathe harder; it is lactate that ultimately tells you when to stop running.
 Normal blood lactate level can be anywhere from 4.5 to 19.8, but the important thing to remember is that it is easily, accurately measurable.
 If you’re in the hospital for anything serious, they likely have already measured it.
 If they haven't, ask them to.
-When they measure it again and it hasn’t gone up significantly, your tissues are NOT starving for oxygen.
+When they measure it again, if it hasn’t gone up significantly, your tissues are NOT starving for oxygen.

 Dr. Spiess, quoted in the previous article, refers to a blood transfusion as, “a liquid organ transplant.
 Through that transplant, the recipient's own immune system is altered for some period of time… there is debate in regard to how long and how important that immune suppression/alteration lasts; likely it lasts for weeks and perhaps up to years.”